Tax Increment Finance (TIF) Districts in Chickasha

 The “But For” Rule

-The current working proposal being considered by the committee would create two new TIF assessment districts—one containing most of the downtown district, the other including properties along Highway 62 and Grand Avenue on the east side of town, near Interstate 44.
+The plan approved by the City Council designated two new TIF assessment districts—one containing most of the downtown district, the other including properties along Highway 62 and Grand Avenue on the east side of town, near Interstate 44.

-TIF #2 would capture the benefit of redevelopment in Downtown Chickasha, including the new developments in the Depot area.
+TIF A will capture the benefit of redevelopment in Downtown Chickasha, including the new developments in the Depot area.
 It runs from 6th St. in the west to the far side of 1st St. in the east, and includes both sides of Choctaw, Chickasha, and Kansas (and some of Iowa).

-TIF #3 would capture new development in Chickasha’s east entryway.
+TIF B will capture new development in Chickasha’s east entryway.
 It includes largely undeveloped properties along Choctaw Ave./US-62 coming off Interstate 44, as well as along the eastern loop of Grand Avenue.

 Generally speaking, the properties carved out of the above assessment areas are tax exempt or are not expected to increase in value, and thus would not contribute to TIF revenue.